 I asked her about the timeline, and she explicitly said that since I came within an hour, there shouldn’t be any delay…

-But now, I’m on the 8th business day, and the status of my renewal is still at the same stage as at the beginning.
-So, even if I’m the least stressed-out person I know, I’m a bit worried.
-I don’t have a huge buffer.
+All the way through to the end of the 9th business day, the status of my renewal remained unchanged from its initial stage.
+So, even if I’m the least stressed-out person I know, I was a bit worried.
+I didn’t have a huge buffer.

 Learning how to travel for less